netconfd-pro Notifications

 Note

-By default, 1000 notifications will be saved in memory for Notification Replay.
+By default, up to 1000 notifications will be saved in memory for Notification Replay.

-To minimize this memory usage, set the --eventlog-size parameter to a low number, such as '3'.
-The value '0' will cause increased CPU usage.
+To reduce memory usage, set the --eventlog-size parameter to a low number, such as '10'.

 The --with-notifications CLI parameter is used to control this feature.
 This parameter only needs to be used to disable notifications.
 The parameter value --with-notifications=false will prevent the notification YANG modules from being loaded, prevent the :notifications and :interleave capabilities from being advertised in the <hello> message, and there will not be any event history buffer maintained.